ascoderu/lokole/README.md

 Run the code quality checks via `yarn run ci`.

-Start the development server via `yarn start`.
+Start the development server via `yarn start` and view the dashboard at [http://localhost:3000](http://localhost:3000).